mitsuoxv/us-tariffs-on-china/README.md

 What can I say from the chart below?

-1. Chinese shares are the lowest in 34b, next lowest in 16b, higher in 200b and the highest in the rest, exactly the same order of imposing tariffs.
-I guess USTR tends to choose lower Chinese share goods to impose tariffs to avoid supply chain distruptions.
+1. Chinese shares are the lowest in 34b, next lowest in 16b, higher in 200b, even higher in 300b\_a and much much higer in 300b\_c, exactly the same order of imposing tariffs.
+Actually USTR states that they separate 300b into 300b\_a and 300b\_c based on whether the Chinese shares are less than 75 percent or not in [this page](https://ustr.gov/sites/default/files/enforcement/301Investigations/Notice_of_Modification_%28List_4A_and_List_4B%29.pdf).
+    USTR tends to choose lower Chinese share goods to impose tariffs first to avoid supply chain distruptions.

 2. In both 34b and 16b, Chinese shares rise just before the effective date, and decline thereafter.
 This pattern reflects that importers